The Life and Mission of Jesus Christ

-Born in Humble Circumstances
+Born in humble circumstances

 Jesus was born to the virgin Mary in a small village in a remote corner of the world.
 That humble birth fulfilled the hopes and dreams of all of us.
 He was the Son of God with infinite knowledge and power, yet He was also mortal and susceptible to hunger and pain.
-Jesus Christ fully experienced the challenges and sorrow of this life.
+Jesus Christ fully experienced the challenges and sorrows of this life.
 He knows each of us and understands us perfectly.

 Even as a young man, Jesus was teaching the word of God.
 At 12 years old, He taught in the temple, and all that heard Him were astonished at His understanding.
 When Jesus began His ministry, He fasted in the wilderness for 40 days.
 He was tempted by the devil and overcame that temptation.
 He was also baptized in the Jordan River by John the Baptist.
 Although Jesus was without sin, He was still baptized by immersion in order to teach us obedience to God.
-After Jesus’s baptism, God declared, “This is my beloved Son, in whom I am well pleased.”
+After Jesus’s baptism, God declared, “This is my beloved Son, in whom I am well pleased” (Matthew 3:17).

 Jesus healed the sick, gave sight to the blind, and even brought the dead back to life.
 More importantly, He made these miracles possible.
 Although His works were considered blasphemous behavior by the Jewish priests, Jesus continually reminded people that His works were aligned with God’s will so “that the Father may be glorified in the Son” (John 14:13).